 These benefits are calculated according to many criteria, such as your income, the condition of housing and the monthly rent.

 You can only apply once you have moved into your flat.
 The application can be done online www.caf.fr.

 If you have already worked in France, you must declare it to the CAF.

 To get benefits until the end of your stay, you must pay your rent until the very last day of the month.

-This tax has to be paid to the council once a year as they organise waste collection and disposal once a week.
+This tax has to be paid to the council once a year as they organize waste collection and disposal once a week.

-It is calculated on a pro-rata basis according to the length of stay (for example: if you stay nine months in the accommodation, you will only pay 9/12 of the tax).
+It is calculated on a pro-rata basis according to the length of your stay (for example: if you stay nine months in your accommodation, you will only pay 9/12 of the tax).

-If you live in a student residence you will be charged before your departure by the real estate agency who will pay the council back.
+If you live in a student residence, you will be charged before your departure by the real estate agency, who will pay the council on your behalf.

-This tax is due if you are eligible to the housing tax AND if there is a television in your accommodation or any similar broadcasting device.
+This tax is applied if you are required to pay the housing tax AND if there is a television, or any similar broadcasting device in your accommodation.